Are You Considering Adoption?

 We have now moved to an appointments only system for adoption visits.
 This will make our adoption process even smoother for everyone involved, and will ensure that by the time you visit, we’ll know straight away which cats are puuurrrfect for your home!

-If you would like to register your interest in adoption, learn more about if we have any cats available who might suit you, and to look into booking a time to visit our shelter, please complete our Adoption Application form (link below).
+If you would like to register your interest in adoption, learn more about the cats available who might suit you, and to book a time to visit our shelter, please complete our Adoption Application form (link below).

 Due to high demand for adoption, there may be a delay in processing your application, so please bear with us, we run on a very small team of staff.

-If you require assistance with the online form, simply phone us on 0114 272 4441 (1:30pm – 3pm any day) and we will happily send you a paper application in the post.
+If you require assistance with the online form, simply phone us on 0114 272 4441.
+Alternatively, we can send you a paper application in the post.

-**Please note: If you are in rented accomodation, you will need to provide us with a written permission statement from your landlord/housing authority to support the progress of your application.
+**Please note: If you are in rented accomodation, you will need to provide us with a written permission statement from your landlord/housing authority/property owner to support the progress of your application.
 If you own other cats, we will need proof of neuter and vaccine status in order to progress the application.
-We will not contact you until these have been provided.
+We will not be able to progress your application until these have been provided.

 However, this amount only partially covers the essential costs of neutering, vaccinating, microchipping, and feeding each cat that comes to us, and any additional donation you are able to make is greatly appreciated.